 The site was first noted by explorers when John C. Fremont made his famous expeditions in the 1840s.
 Later, when the Smoky Hill Trail was blazed through the area to the Colorado goldfields in the 1860s, pioneers were also, no doubt, amazed by the towering formations sitting quietly on the mostly unbroken plains.
-The Butterfield Overland Dispatch also came through here beginning in 1865 and because of the all too often Indian attacks, Fort Monument was established the same year to protect the emigrants along the trail.
+The Butterfield Overland Despatch also came through here beginning in 1865.
+Because of the all too often Indian attacks, Fort Monument was established the same year to protect the emigrants along the trail.
 Situated about a mile southwest of Monument Rocks, there are no remains of the old fort today.

-Various wildlife continues to dwell in the area, including eagles, falcons, and other birds, wild deer, pronghorn antelope, jackrabbits, coyotes, and careful – rattlesnakes.
+Various wildlife dwells in the area, including eagles, falcons, and other birds, wild deer, pronghorn antelope, jackrabbits, coyotes, and careful – rattlesnakes.

 One of the most significant and most photographed sites at the landmark is the Keyhole Arch, which local lore says was started when someone was shooting at the rocks many years ago.
 When a bullet penetrated through a thin spot, the hole began, and locals have watched it expand through the years.
 As it continues to widen, at some point, the top of the arch will collapse, leaving fragile spires behind.

-Though the site is a National Natural Landmark, Monument Rocks, as well as nearby Castle Rock, are both situated on private property.
-It is only through the generosity of these private landowners, that visitors are allowed to enjoy the site.
+Though the site is a National Natural Landmark, Monument Rocks and nearby Castle Rock are both situated on private property.
+It is only through the generosity of these private landowners that visitors are allowed to enjoy the site.
 As such, please treat the site with respect by not climbing on the unstable rocks, digging out fossils, starting fires or grills for cooking, or venturing off established roads.
 There are no public restroom facilities nor camping allowed at the site.
 There is no fee to visit the sites.